-We are delighted to be working in partnership with five other schools.
-The AQT (Achieving Quality Together) Partnership consists of us, Ancaster Primary School, Caythorpe Primary School, Osbournby Primary School, Billingborough Primary School and Welbourn Primary School.
+We are delighted to be working in partnership with four other schools.
+The AQT (Achieving Quality Together) Partnership consists of us, Ancaster Primary School, Osbournby Primary School, Billingborough Primary School and Welbourn Primary School.

 Since its launch, the Partnership has had many successes some of which are outlined below:

 - Gifted mathematicians from across the Partnership have the opportunity to work together at the local secondary school (SWRA).
-This is already organised again for summer term 2016
+The latest of these was the summer term 2017

-- A teacher from Ancaster and a Teaching Assistant from Navenby organised a PE morning for the Y2 children.
-The elder half of each Y2 class went to Ancaster in October 2013 and the younger half came to Navenby in June 2014.
-They had a hugely enjoyable time learning new skills and working collaboratively as a team with children form other schools.
+- A Teaching Assistant from Navenby organised a PE afternoon for the Y2 children last summer.
+The children had a hugely enjoyable time learning new skills and working collaboratively as a team with children form other schools.

 - The Maths leaders meet termly to look at boosting maths standards across the Partnership.
-This group has been led by the Maths leader at Navenby who has recently completed the MAST programme.
+This group has been led by Miss Todd, the Maths leader at Navenby.
 Their ideas have linked into everyone’s Maths SDP target.
-Certainly from our point of view maths has improved and on the latest set of KS2 SATs data (July 2014) we had 97% achieve at least a Level 4 (8% increase on the previous year) and 33% achieving a level 5 in reading, writing and maths (an increase of 14% on the previous year).
+Certainly from our point of view maths has improved and on the latest set of KS2 SATs data (July 2017) we had 76% achieve the threshold (a 9% increase on the previous year) and 62% achieving the threshold in reading, writing and maths (an increase of 18% on the previous year).

-- Headteachers have worked together to ensure that purchases were bought at reduced rates ensuring value for money.
+- The 5 Headteachers work together to ensure that purchases are bought at reduced rates ensuring value for money.

-- A brilliant trip was organised to Belton Woods using PPG money to support lower attaining pupils across the Partnership.
+- A fantastic trip was organised to Belton Woods last summer using PPG money to support lower attaining pupils across the Partnership.
 They took part in nature events which boosted their self-esteem and knowledge of things such as life cycles and habitats.
 Parents also came along to this and it was lovely to see them working in collaboration together.

 - A big stride forward for everyone was the introduction of peer reviews.
 The Heads visit each other's schools and carry out monitoring activities to make recommendations for improvements whilst also celebrating successes.
 This allows Heads to be actively involved in school development across the Partnership and also support middle leaders in their roles too.
 Deputies lead the review workshops thus developing them professionally and from the whole process comes improvement and impact.
 Navenby was the first school in the cycle.
-Two Heads visited us at the end of November 2015 and were extremely complimentary about many things: the behaviour of the children; their attitude to learning; the quality of work in their books; the Christian ethos of the school; the children's engagement with the curriculum and the wonderful learning environments.
-We will be focussing on further developing our writing opportunities over the next 6 months.
+Two Heads visited us at the end of November 2016 and were extremely complimentary about many things: the behaviour of the children; their attitude to learning; the quality of work in their books; the Christian ethos of the school; the children's engagement with the curriculum and the wonderful learning environments.
+We will be having our next review in November 2017.

-- Following a similar event last January, a 'refresher' training day was held for the Partnership on 4th January 2016.
-All staff mixed with each other in 4 workshops: Poetry, Dance, Science and Maths.
-Staff left the day inspired and refreshed, ready for the terms ahead.
+- Following a similar event last January, a 'refresher' training day will be held for the Partnership on 2nd January 2018.
+All staff will mix with each other in 4 workshops: writing (with Jeannie Bullman), Maths (with Jenny Cook), yoga and art.
+Staff will hopefully leave the day inspired and refreshed, ready for the terms ahead.

-We are looking forward to further collaboration not only to enhance the children’ learning opportunities but to work together to bring the best for everyone.
+We are looking forward to further collaboration not only to enhance the children’s learning opportunities but to work together to bring the best for everyone.